jyeri/UdemyJS/README.md

 S1 - Basic information, how to set up your workspace and whats the point of this course

 S2 - Basic functionality, key differences with other programming languages I have learned.
 General grasp of basics.

+S3 -  Coercion, why '===' instead of the '==' most of the time.
+Differences of C and JS in sense of types of variables (static and dynamic)